INCI Name

 What It Does

-Kaolin is a naturally occurring soft white clay mineral composed primarily of kaolinite (aluminum silicate), mined from deposits formed by the weathering of aluminum-rich rocks.
-In cosmetics, it's valued for its exceptional oil-absorbing properties, gentle nature on sensitive skin, and ability to provide a smooth, matte finish in face masks, powders, and color cosmetics.
-Its fine particle size and plate-like structure make it ideal for creating luxurious textures while helping to mattify and refine skin appearance without over-drying.
+Kaolin is a naturally occurring soft white clay mineral composed primarily of kaolinite (hydrated aluminum silicate), mined from deposits formed by the weathering of feldspar-rich rocks.
+Prized in cosmetics for its exceptional oil-absorbing properties and gentle nature, it's particularly valued in face masks, dry shampoos, and powder formulations where it provides a silky texture while drawing out impurities and excess sebum without over-drying.
+Its fine particle size and neutral white color make it ideal for creating smooth, non-irritating formulations suitable even for sensitive skin types.

 Technical Properties